-- 1. U.S. and Indian officials must finalize the text of a cooperation agreement (so-called a "123 agreement" after Section 123 of the Atomic Energy Act); - 2.
-Indian and IAEA officials must negotiate a safeguards agreement, and the Board of Governors of the IAEA must approve it; - 3.
-NSG member states must agree by consensus to make an exception for India; and - 4.
-Congress must approve the text of the "123 agreement" in a joint resolution of approval. $$^{\tt crsphpgw}$$
+- 1. Indian and IAEA officials must finalize the text of a safeguards agreement, and the IAEA Board of Governors must approve it; - 2.
+NSG member states must agree by consensus to make an exception for India; and - 3.
+Congress must approve the text of the "123 agreement" in a joint resolution of approval.